leanprover/fp-lean/functional-programming-lean/src/dependent-types/indices-parameters-universes.md

 It is worth thinking about which arguments should be parameters and which should be indices when choosing the order of arguments to a datatype.
 Having as many arguments as possible be parameters helps keep universe levels under control, which can make a complicated program easier to type check.
 One way to make this possible is to ensure that all parameters come before all indices in the argument list.

+Additionally, even though Lean is capable of determining that arguments after the colon are nonetheless parameters by their usage, it's a good idea to write parameters with explicit names.
+This makes the intention clear to readers, and it causes Lean to report an error if the argument is mistakenly used inconsistently across the constructors.